Do you believe that some meetings are not random,

 can be more real than what lasts for years.

-Not everything meaningful is meant to continue.
+Not everything meaningful needs to be defined.

-Some things are complete
+Some things are simply… felt.

 And perhaps that is why we remember them so vividly.